AIengineer13/AIengineer13/README.md

 - 👋 Hi, I’m @AIengineer13
-- 👀 I’m interested in  Artificial intelgence , robotics , blockchain and computers.
+- 👀 I’m interested in  Artificial intelgence ,blockchain and computers.
-- 🌱 I’m currently learning javascript and algorithms and data struture.
+- 🌱 I’m currently learning javascript,haskell,java, algorithms and data struture.
 - 💞️ I’m looking to collaborate on any cool project
 - 📫 How to reach me